 Imagine having $1000 in PayPal and being told you can’t access it for 6 months.
-Immediately you start thinking about your rent, your normal expenses etc. and may be immediately thrown in debt.
+Immediately you start thinking about your rent, your normal expenses, and may be instantly thrown into debt.

 This is everybody’s nightmare and in the international realm it is feared more than the plague.

 So how can you keep your PayPal account safe from limitation?
-Below is general information on the safety of your account
+Read on for general information on the safety of your account.

 How to safeguard your PayPal account